shafiq29/sheba/README.md

 # Deliverables:
--Functional code with well written steps to run the project on any computer.
-The steps are all in this README.md file -Unit tests covering different scenarios (successful reservation, insufficient seats,invalid event ID).
+- Functional code with well written steps to run the project on any computer.
+The steps are all in this README.md file
+- Unit tests covering different scenarios (successful reservation, insufficient seats,invalid event ID).
--For this particular project in brief explanation, my approach to concurrency control was to solve using db transaction handling using the sequelize ORM so that unwanted things roll back.
+- For this particular project in brief explanation, my approach to concurrency control was to solve using db transaction handling using the sequelize ORM so that unwanted things roll back.

 ## Evaluation Criteria